factly/dega-themes-gatsby/themes/gatsby-theme-youtube/README.md

             icon: 'pause.png',
             playlistId: 'PLEQcsVYyf3IDpDYZ_Y-fuvSgYIY3TyBLv',
           },
-        ]                // optional, array of objects with info about banner playlists }
+        ]   // optional, array of objects with info about banner images with playlist images }

     }